ELECTRICAL MUSCLE STIMULATION PROVEN TO ENHANCE MUSCLE DEVELOPMENT AND SPORTS PERFORMANCE

 San Diego, CA, January 22, 2010 - Professional athletes, everyday athletes and even the occasional weekend warriors are enjoying the many benefits of Neuromuscular Electrical Muscle Stimulation (NMES).
 Electrostimulation therapy isn't new technology - it's been widely used and popular among European athletes for over two decades.
 However, the American athlete/consumer is likely to be a bit more wary to eagerly adopt NMES technology due to similar products advertised on late-night infomercials promising to shed belly fat without leaving the couch.
 Many athletes and consumers aren't aware of the legitimate benefits that NMES technology offers.

 However, athletes and professional sports teams that have embraced the technology recognize that NMES enables users to exercise more muscle fibers in less time by reproducing the body's natural process of voluntary muscular contractions with high-intensity "optimal" electrical impulses.
 In other words, a muscle can't tell the difference between a voluntary contraction triggered by the brain or through a muscle stimulator.

-DJO, the worldwide leader in the research, design and manufacturing of NMES technology through its Compex® brand of electrostimulation products, is the first U.S. company to offer consumers an FDA-cleared, over-the-counter, portable electronic muscle stimulator for enhanced sports performance and improved physical fitness, which is used by professional sports teams and athletic training coaches worldwide.
+DJO, the worldwide leader in the research, design and manufacturing of NMES technology through its Compex® brand of electrostimulation products, is the first U.S. company to offer consumers an over-the-counter, portable electronic muscle stimulator for enhanced sports performance and improved physical fitness, which is used by professional sports teams and athletic training coaches worldwide.